peterpeterparker/web-photo-filter/readme.md

 After having installed the library, proceed with following steps:

-1. In the module you would like to use the component, import and add `CUSTOM_ELEMENTS_SCHEMA` to your list of schemas
+1. In the module where you would like to use the component, import and add `CUSTOM_ELEMENTS_SCHEMA` to your list of schemas

         @NgModule({
             declarations: [